alx-rg/craft-your-job/README.md

 # BoardGameUrh

+Check it out here: [BoardGameUrh](https://boardgameurh.herokuapp.com/ )
+This app is hosted on Heroku at: https://boardgameurh.herokuapp.com/

 The app is intended to keep track of the boardgames you've played, some notes/comments and image to easily pick out the game.
 Different users can add boardgames and leave comments on others.
 This app uses WTForms and holds the info in a simple database.

 ## Steps to run